khushee-g/EEG-Robot-Control/EEGRobotControl/docs/software.md

 # Software Setup

-## `serial-read-theta.py` – EEG Signal Processing
+## `serial-read-alpha.py` – EEG Signal Processing

-This program reads real-time EEG data from the Arduino/EXG setup, filters for theta band activity (4–8 Hz), and writes motor commands (`go` / `stop`) to a file for the robot to read. ⚠️ Important:** Change the `serial_port` variable to match your Arduino’s port on your computer.
+This program reads real-time EEG data from the Arduino/EXG setup, filters for alpha band activity (8-12 Hz), and then detects whether a user's eyes are open or closed based on the amplitude of the detected alpha waves.
+It then writes motor commands (`go` / `stop`) to a file for the robot to read.

+Calibration steps:

+- Change the `serial_port` variable to match your Arduino’s port on your computer.
+- Adjusted the AMPLITUDE_THRESHOLD_LOW and AMPLITUDE_THRESHOLD_HIGH against your own brain.
+To do so, observe how the alpha waves fluctuate when you open/close your eyes, and set the high and low thresholds accordingly.

 ### Full Code